mobiletoly/kmp-kprofiles/README.md

 When your module declares more than one Kotlin target family (e.g., JVM + iOS), you must select one per invocation using `-Pkprofiles.family=…` (or `KPROFILES_FAMILY`).
 This keeps Compose from emitting duplicate `Res.*` accessors.
 Single-family modules infer the family automatically.

-### Profile selection precedence

-1. `-Pkprofiles.profiles=…`
-2. `KPROFILES_PROFILES=…`
-3. `kprofiles { defaultProfiles.set(...) }`
-4. Shared-only resources

-When the fallback (defaultProfiles) is applied, the plugin logs a single INFO line indicating the stack and reminding you that `-Pkprofiles.profiles` / `KPROFILES_PROFILES` overrides it.

 ### Platform selection